dustinlegacy/surveydatabasetool/README.md

 # Backend SQL Database #

-Since I am using MacOS, there is no local SQL application.
+12/8/2025: Since I am using MacOS, there is no local SQL application.
+I downloaded my sql and am just running it via terminal commands for now.
+I am going to updated this.
+I tried using MySQLWorkbench as UI option but it keeps crashing hence terminal commands.
+I am 100% switching to a cloud option once I get this more flushed out.